smartfog/fogflow/doc/en/source/build.rst

 	- install Docker CE: please follow the instruction at https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04

-		.. note:: all the scripts are prepared under the assumption that you can run docker without sudo.
+		.. note:: all the scripts are prepared under the assumption that docker can be run without sudo.

 	- install the latest version of golang(>v1.9): please download and install it according to the information at https://golang.org/doc/install